 His career began as a Rebbe in Miami Beach in the Mesifta program, and in Rabbi Yochanan Zweig’s Yeshiva.
 He moved to Toronto in 1984, teaching at Yeshiva Yesodei Hatorah, then at the Mesifta of Yeshiva Gedola Zichron Shmayahu, where he continues to teach today.
 He has taught the senior class at Yeshivat Or Chaim since 1996.
 Rabbi Goldberg has authored the Seforim “Bikurei Moshe” on the Shas and on the Torah U’Moadim.

-Prior to joining Bnei Akiva High Schools, Rabbi Grauer served as the Assistant Principal at Yeshiva University High School for Girls (“Central”) in New York, where he played an essential role in managing the day-to-day operations for this 300-student girls high school.
+Rabbi Seth Grauer has been the Rosh Yeshiva / Head of School at Bnei Akiva Schools since 2013.
+Prior to joining BAS, Rabbi Grauer served as the Assistant Principal at Yeshiva University High School for Girls (“Central”) in New York, where he played an essential role in managing the day-to-day operations for this 300-student girls high school.
 Before that Rabbi Grauer was a leading educator for 9 years at Ramaz Upper School (“Ramaz”) in Manhattan, NY.
 In addition, for eight years, Rabbi Grauer worked with teenagers at various summer camps in a leadership capacity.
 Most recently he served as Camp Rabbi and Director of Education at Camp Lavi and Rosh Kollel and Head of Chinuch at Camp Moshava (Wild Rose).
 Rabbi Grauer was trained in teacher mentorship and supervision through the Jewish New Teacher Project and has a certificate in Israel education from the Israel Center of Education.
 Rabbi Grauer also received the prestigious Grinspoon-Steinhardt award for excellence in Jewish education.
 In addition to his roles in educational institutions, Rabbi Grauer served for five years as the Associate Rabbi at the Fifth Avenue Synagogue in Manhattan.
 Rabbi Grauer studied at Yeshivat Har Etzion (“Gush”) in Israel for two years, served as their Director of Alumni Affairs for nearly five years, is a member of their Board of Directors and is the current Chair of their Rabbinic Committee.
 Rabbi Grauer was also honoured as the Yeshivat Har Etzion Alumnus of the Year in 2010.
 Rabbi Grauer received his B.A. in history (honours) from Yeshiva University and was a founding member of their varsity golf team.
 Rabbi Grauer received smicha from Rabbi Isaac Elchanan Theological Seminary (RIETS) of Yeshiva University and received his doctorate in Education from the Azrieli Graduate School of Jewish Education and Administration at Yeshiva University.
 He also earned a J.D. from Fordham Law School and served as editor of the Environmental Law Journal.
 Rabbi Grauer was a Rabbinic Court Intern (summer) at the Beth Din of America and a Legal Intern (summer) at the New York State Supreme Court and the New York State Office of the Attorney General.
-Rabbi Grauer lives with his wife, Leba and his three children, Yonina (12), Yosef (10) and Gila (8) in Thornhill, ON.
+Rabbi Grauer lives with his wife, Leba and his four children, Yonina (13), Yosef (11), Gila (9) and baby J.J. in Thornhill, ON.

 During the week, when Mrs. Lori Grysman is not teaching her Monday Mishpacha class to the Grade 12 girls at Ulpanat Orot, she is teaching Chumash and Navi in the middle school at Netivot Hatorah.
 She has a Bachelor of Arts degree from the University of Manitoba, a teaching certificate from the province of Manitoba, and a Master of Arts degree in Hebrew Literature from New York University.
 She is proud to have been in the first Gemara class taught to women at Stern College, and was profoundly influenced by her Torah studies in Israel with Nechama Leibowitz, z”l.
 Mrs. Grysman is also active in adult education and teaches a weekly Torah class.

 Rav Yair HaLevi received his rabbinic ordination from the Rabbinate of Israel and Yeshivat Hamivtar as well as a B.Ed and M.Ed Degree in Talmud and Tanach from the Herzog College.
-Rav Yair taught Gemara at Orot Yehuda (3 years), an Israeli high school and was the a Ram of grade 11.
+Rav Yair taught Gemara at Orot Yehuda Yeshiva High School (3 years), and was the a Ram of grade 11.
 Rav Yair served as the Director of the Overseas Program at Yeshivat Hesder Otniel.
 In addition to directing the program, Rav Yair served as a Ram to both Israeli and Overseas first year students and taught Gemara, Tanach and Chasidut.
 Rav Yair then continued to Yeshivat Orayta (4 years), where he served as Director of Informal Education, a Ram and Rosh Kollel in the yeshiva.
-During the summers Rav Yair has been involved in Bnei Akiva programs and, also served in the Infantry Corps in the IDF.
-Rav Yair and his wife, Tanya, have two children, Ohr-Eitan and Adiel.
+During the summers Rav Yair has been involved in Bnei Akiva programs, and also served in the Infantry Corps in the IDF.
+Rav Yair and his wife, Tanya, have three children, Ohr-Eitan, Adiel and Roni Shirat Yocheved.

-Shyndee Kestenbaum has been working in the field of formal and informal Jewish education for the last nine years.
+Mrs. Kestenbaum has been working in the field of formal and informal Jewish education for the last nine years.
 She worked at NCSY and Torah High, as a city director for Toronto NCSY and teacher of Jewish Philosophy, Jewish Ethics, Religious Studies and Israel Advocacy.
 She also spent many summers as an assistant director of Camp Etz Chaim in Moscow, Russia as well as Director of Jewish Programming in Camp Northland Bnai Brith.
-Shyndee manages a graphic and media company and is in middle of completing her MBA in marketing.
-She lives in Toronto with her husband Uri and three sons and is looking forward to teaching Judaic Studies and Media Arts at Bnei Akiva Schools.
+Mrs. Kestenbaum manages a graphic and media company and is in middle of completing her MBA in marketing.
+She lives in Toronto with her husband Uri and three sons and is teaching Judaic Studies and Media Arts at Bnei Akiva Schools.

-Rabbi Ephraim Kleinberg joins us as Director of Religious and Academic Growth this year.
-A proud Or Chaim graduate and Toronto native, Rabbi Kleinberg returns to BAS after teaching in the Upper School at Ramaz in New York.
+Rabbi Kleinberg has been teaching at Bnei Akiva Schools since 2015.
 Prior to that, Rabbi Kleinberg taught at SAR High School and served as Rabbinic leader at the Ohr Torah Congregation of Edison, New Jersey.
 Rabbi Kleinberg studied at Yeshivat HaKotel in Jerusalem, received his B.A. in Religious Studies from York University, smicha from the Rabbi Isaac Elchanan Theological Seminary (RIETS) and an MS in Jewish Education from The Azrieli Graduate School of Jewish Education and Administration (AGS) where he continues to pursue his doctorate in Education.
-In addition to teaching at both schools, Rabbi Kleinberg is a grade rebbe at YOC.
-He is also further developing our rebbe and mechanechet programs, supporting greater tfillah connection in both schools and assists in the continued development of our Judaic studies curriculum.
-Rabbi Kleinberg also supports our teachers in integrating educational technology and promoting 21st century learning and skill-building.
+In addition to teaching at both schools, Rabbi Kleinberg supports greater tfillah connection and assists in the continued development of our Judaic studies curriculum.
+Rabbi Kleinberg also oversees the integration of educational technology and 21st century learning skills.

-Yosef Kurtz is a graduate of Bnei Akiva Schools and is excited to be returning to Yeshivat Or Chaim.
+Mr. Yosef Kurtz is a graduate of Yeshivat Or Chaim and has been teaching at Bnei Akiva Schools since 2015.
 After graduating from Or Chaim, Yosef studied at Yeshivat Hakotel for two years and completed his degree at York University.
 While at York, Yosef discovered his passion for Jewish education and begun working with NCSY Canada.
-Yosef has has been teaching Jewish Philosophy, Religious Studies and Jewish Ethics at Torah High for the past 7 years.
+Yosef has has been teaching Jewish Philosophy, Religious Studies and Jewish Ethics at Torah High for the past 9 years.
 While working for NCSY, Yosef completed an MBA at the Schulich School of Business, specializing in Marketing and Finance.
 Yosef is still involved with NCSY Canada as well as manages a Media and Advertising firm.
-Yosef currently lives in Toronto with his wife, Stephanie.
+Yosef currently lives in Toronto with his wife Stephanie and daughter.